 value is the temperature (in K) for which thermal rate coefficients will be calculated.
-At present, temperatures below 100 K are not allowed.
+At present, only temperatures in the range 100-9999 K are allowed.

 6. Running the program

 To modify your environment information so that you can use the program, load the amk/2021 module every time a new session is opened (only if you do not use the container option):